-Before Metro Rail goes into operation, it will have passed through the five conventional stages of rapid transit development: (1) planning and alternatives analysis; (2) preliminary engineering/environmental impact analysis; (3) final design; (4) construction; and impact analysis; (3) final design; (4) construction; and (5) operational testing.
+Before Metro Rail goes into operation, it will have passed through the five conventional stages of rapid transit development: (1) planning and alternatives analysis; (2) preliminary engineering/environmental impact analysis; (3) final design; (4) construction; and (5) operational testing.
 The SCRTD completed the first phase in 1980.
 The preliminary engineering phase is nearing completion after an intensive two-and-a-half-year program, during which the key elements of the Metro Rail Project were defined.